Email us to register for a customized package of sessions, or set up a free preliminary call

 Screenwriting classes are intended for committed writers looking to finish a script that can stand out in a competitive marketplace.
 Sessions are customized based on your preferences, your ability level, and what stage your project is in.

 The classes take place over the phone or in-person and run approximately 1-2 hours with a mentor.
 Scheduling is flexible, and consults can be spread out over several months.
 For those booking 3 or more sessions, the following extras are included.

 - Two entries to any Script Pipeline competition.

 - Industry circulation to Script Pipeline's network of 200-plus companies, including producers, agents, and managers (for "Recommend" or "Consider" scripts).

-- Screenwriting contest-winning script Killing Season went into production February 2012, starring Robert De Niro.
+- Screenwriting contest-winning script Killing Season was released in July 2013, starring Robert De Niro.

 contest winner Tripper Clancy signed with Script Pipeline partner

 FilmEngine following a top-four finish in the contest.
 His winning